gadsden/SceneKit-Quaternion-Rotations/README.md

 # SceneKit-Quaternion-Rotations

 ## ABOUT
-Illustrates pan gesture rotaions in SceneKit using quaternions and simulated physics for inertial rotation.
+Illustrates pan gesture rotations in SceneKit using quaternions and simulated physics.

 ![Output sample](https://j.gifs.com/l53G3J.gif)

 ## Simple Rotations

 SCNNode includes animatable property simdOrientation: simd_quatf The node’s orientation, expressed as a rotation angle about an axis.